murtaza1437/SetupByMurtaza/README.md

 ### 🖥️ Additional Skills
 - Discord server setup, structuring, and moderation
-- Basic knowledge of Java & Python (only for understanding code, not writing full plugins)
+- Basic knowledge of Java & Python (only for understanding code(can edit pre made plugins), not writing full plugins)

 ---